MikePia/quotedb/Notes.md

 * getDaysofFilledInData(self, data, begin, end, policy=extended)
     * Get the data for the days between begin and end inclusive
     * policy is [extended, market, asis, 247]

+### Milestone 8 High Frequency Quotes for fast movers.
+* Dilemma Which endpoint.
+I am thinking the trades websocket endpoint will be the right one
+* Bit annoyed that I may have to start over to make this work and it is not fair that I will probably have to absorb the time because I am being paid by Milestone.
+    * This is probably not a long term thing unless it moves to a full time kind of thing.
+DC has not the experience to direct exactly what I need to do but yet pays by completing his instructions.
+    * I had hoped that working on a team would fix that but I have seen no indication of any kind of collaboration.
+    * ***The best course of action is to over produce at this point.***
+        * Some work is better than no work and I need work
+        * The experience is extermely valuable
+        * The blips on Upwork are extremely valuable

+#### How to implement
+* Use the Trade endpoint, websocket interface
+    * class MyWebSocket
+        * Takes an array of tickers to subscribe data to
+        * Saves all to trades table
+* Create a new TradeModel to write to db

+#### Notes on implementation
+The trade endpoint gets current data including tim, price, symbol and volume.
+***But filling in the historical data is a problem***
+* trade is current data
+* quote doesn't have volume
+* quote/us is only end of day
+* stock/candle has volume but it's figured differently than trade
+* Maybe tick data can fill
+    * It has volume data.
+I assume it is based on trades at that current tick price.

+##### Alternative is to use polygon
+* Preliminary. trade endpoint looks promising
+* There is a websocket interce, The cdocs are not helpful, going to have to figure it out
+* The trade quote has a lot of what is needed.
+One day of SQ retrieves more than 200k quotes between 2AM till 11PM
+    * If we store it we should probably resample to 1 a second (?)